kraikisto/CERN_LEP_Z_boson/README.md

 ### full_ex.ipynb is the full exercise made using the other .ipynb files.

+### Exercise1-4 are university style exercises made from the full_ex

 .csv files are the datafiles

 .png files are pictures for the notebooks